autopkg/vmiller-recipes/Nemetschek/readme.md

 ## VectorworksInstallManager.munki.recipe

 This recipe uses `VectorworksInstallManager.download` recipe from `jazzace-recipes` as a parent.
 The Install Manager app is wrapped in a dmg and imported into Munki with a postinstall script to do the installation.
 This recipe relies on the `VersionSplitter` custom processor from `homebysix-recipes`

+## VectorworksFullInstaller.munki.recipe

+This recipe requires `VectorworksInstallManager.download` recipe from `jazzace-recipes`, and uses the `VersionSplitter` custom processor from `homebysix-recipes`,  The Install Manager app is downloaded and then used to download the latest Update file.
+A dmg is then created with the Install Manager app, the .vwim update file, and the .ldf file provided by the admin.
+The resulting dmg is then imported into Munki with a postinstall script to perform the installation.